Bits of Code You Could Ask Me For

 - primes: An improved

-linear-time version of the sieve of Eratosthenes (original to
+linear-time version of the sieve of Eratosthenes (a rediscovery

 for pi(n), the number of primes less than n; approximations to